SteveIve/Hello_world/README.md

 This is my first time to add a repository in GitHub.
 As an English major
 and a Chinese guy,
-it's a little bit hard to learn programming
+it's a little bit hard to learn programming.
 In Chinese,
 there is a saying:
 The boy is chasing a butterfly,